rhu003/cse15l-lab-reports/week2labreport.md

 Now, let's try some commands like cd, ls, ls lat.
 Enter them in the command window.

-## Moving files with scp
+## Moving files with 'scp'
 ![image](Screenshot (68).png)
-Now we try to learn to move files with scp.
+Now we try to learn to move files with 'scp'.
 Do the above scp command with file name and username.

 ## Setting an SSH Key